Language Models with Rationality: Introduction

+We evaluate our implementation of \sysname on three datasets: EntailmentBank \cite{Dalvi2021ExplainingAW}, OBQA \cite{obqa}, and QuaRTz \cite{quartz}.
+We find that \sysname is able to construct belief graphs with significantly improved consistency (by 8\%-11\% absolute) without harming overall answer accuracy.
+In addition, answers are now supported by a more consistent, system-believed chain of reasoning, providing a window into the previously latent beliefs of the model.
 Our contributions are thus: \begin{enu} \item[1.]
-A {\bf new style of system architecture} in which an LLM is extended with a {\bf rational layer}.
-This layer provides a window into system beliefs, adds a systematic reasoning capability, and allows repairing latent inconsistencies present in the LLM. \item[2.]
-An operationalization of this architecture, consisting of (a) an autonomous method to construct a {\bf belief graph}, revealing the LLM's system of (possibly conflicting) beliefs, and (b) a {\bf reasoning component} that identifies and resolves inconsistencies in the belief graph.
-This significantly improves overall consistency without harming accuracy. \end{enu}
+A {\bf new style of system architecture} in which an LLM is extended with a {\bf rational layer} in which an explicit representation of system beliefs and relationships is constructed and which can be reasoned over.
+This layer provides an {\bf interpretable window} into system beliefs, adds a systematic reasoning capablity, and allows latent inconsistencies present in the LLM to be repaired. \item[2.]
+An implementation of this architecture demonstrating that the {\bf consistency of the overall system's network of beliefs can be significantly improved} without harming answer accuracy.
+Answers are now supported by explicit, interpretable chains of reasoning drawn from a more consistent network of beliefs. \end{enu}

-\eat{ Our contributions are thus: \begin{enu} \item[1.]
-An autonomous method for constructing a large-scale {\bf belief graph}, providing a window into system-believed reasons supporting an answer. \item[2.]
-A {\bf reasoning component} that identifies and resolves inconsistencies in the belief graph, significantly improving the overall consistency of the system's network of beliefs without harming system accuracy. \end{enu} More generally, our work suggests a {\bf new style of system architecture}, in which an LLM extended with a {\bf rational layer} can overcome problems arising from latent inconsistencies within the LLM. }